llmhyy/evosuite-plus-plus/README.md

     </properties>
 ```

-It is fine that the "generated" project has some compilation errors.
-Nevertheless, the "evsouite-master" project may have some compilation error.
+The "evosuite-master" project may have some compilation errors.
 In this case, we may include the target/generated-sources/jaxb folder as build path.

-Thus, we can close "generated" project.
+#FAQ

+1. If you encounter **com.sun** dependency issue:
+Please replace the corresponding tools.jar with the absolute path of the jdk tools.jar and the error will go away.